sdekockere/IceShelf/README.md

   static double B_ice=B_ice_def;
   static double C_ice=C_ice_def;
 ```
 The values given in this example correspond to the profile measured at Greenland, reported in https://arxiv.org/pdf/1805.12576.
-Of course they can be adjusted freely.
 The variable ```A_ice_def``` corresponds to the value of A used by both exponential profiles.
 The variable ```TransitionBoundary``` corresponds to the depth at which the index of refraction profiles changes from the first exponential profile to the second exponential profile.
 It should be > 0 (indicating a depth below the surface), and in units of meter.
 If ```TransitionBoundary``` is set to ```0```, a single exponential profile will be used, using the values of A, B and C as explained above.
 After adjusting, recompile the code using the command ```./INSTALL 0``` (see section "Installation").

 To adjust the B and C parameters of the exponential functions, open the file "IceRayTracing.cc" and look for the functions
 ```